-For many of us, mid March 2020 will remain in memory as a period of televised and tweeted confusion.
-As news and images of the pandemic’s international toll flashed onto our electronic devices, state and territory leaders and prime minister Scott Morrison volleyed conflicting advice, especially on school closures.
-The tensions inherent in the Australian Federation — a governance solution designed to accommodate a bickering family of states and territories — were being worked through with an urgency that could only result from an entirely reasonable fear of mass death.
+Many of us will always look back on mid March 2020 as a time of worry and confusion.
+As images of the pandemic’s international toll flashed onto our screens, state and territory leaders and prime minister Scott Morrison volleyed conflicting advice, especially about school closures.
+The tensions inherent in the Australian federation — that brave effort to accommodate a bickering family of states and territories — were being worked through with an urgency that could only result from a fear of mass death.

 Australia was not alone.
 When Democratic governors imposed lockdowns in the United States, Donald Trump cried mutiny.
 Member states of the European Union closed borders with other member states, and Italy received medical supplies from China well before fellow Europeans reached out.